streamproject/stream-chrome/README.md

 After adding the package, run `reset-pacakgaes.sh` so that docker swarm will update its volumes

 ### Making modifications to node_modules in crx
 For instance, any time you run `yarn install`.
-Until [redux-segment](https://github.com/rangle/redux-segment) releases a new version with https://github.com/rangle/redux-segment/pull/113, you will need to run `crx/fix-redux-segment.sh` after installing packages to crx
+Until [redux-segment](https://github.com/rangle/redux-segment) releases a new version with https://github.com/rangle/redux-segment/pull/113, you will need to run `crx/fix-redux-segment.sh` after installing packages to crX

 ### Modifying `shared`
 Run `reset-packages.sh` so that crx and backend use the latest build of shared